Calculate your daily Calorie requirements during breastfeeding.

 Women who are underweight, or did not gain sufficient weight during pregnancy should NOT be using such a calculator.

 Due to inefficient tissue stores gained during pregnancy - all lactation needs must be met through diet alone.
 These women should therefore be consuming more food.
-Also caffeine can be found in breast milk, so women should avoid caffeinated diet products while breastfeeding.

 These calculators are at best a rough guide and should never be used as accurate or restrictive rules.
 Please consult your physician or nutritionist for a more accurate approach that takes into account your own particular situation.